carlosmmatos/fal-con-24/labs/lab2/README.md

     less demo.falcon_discover.yml
     ```

+    > If you are not familiar with Ansible dynamic inventories, you can read more about them [here](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html).

+The `ansible-inventory` command is a nifty utility Ansible provides to help you understand what Ansible sees from an inventory perspective.

+In our case, we will use it to help us visualize our Falcon Discover dynamic inventory.

-1. Run the `ansible-inventory` command to view the assets identified by the Falcon Discover dynamic inventory
+3. Run the `ansible-inventory` command to view the assets identified by the Falcon Discover dynamic inventory

     ```bash
     ansible-inventory -i demo.falcon_discover.yml --graph | less
     ```

-1. Run the `ansible-inventory` command this time with the `--list` option to see a more detailed view of the assets identified by the Falcon Discover dynamic inventory
+4. Run the `ansible-inventory` command this time with the `--list` option to see a more detailed view of the assets identified by the Falcon Discover dynamic inventory

     ```bash
     ansible-inventory -i demo.falcon_discover.yml --list | less